Parent Pay Parent Pay Search this website Open Mobile menu

 • To understand the difference between diegetic and non-diegetic music

-• To compose a leitmotif appropriate for the scene
+• To choose appropriate tracks for accompaniment tracks to fit with the scene

-• To match the music to specific moments in the scene
+• To match the soundtrack to specific moments in the scene

 • To successfully layer tracks and change the texture